Firearm / Weapon Offenses

 Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) – Houston Field Division – The ATF Houston Field Division is responsible for criminal enforcement and industry regulatory activities throughout north Texas.
 The ATF is a national agency focused on reducing violent crime, including arson and explosive-related crime throughout the U.S. The Houston Field Division is located at:

 The Law Offices of James G. Sullivan & Associates | Harris County Firearm Crime Lawyer

-If you are accused of committing a firearm or weapon offense in Harris County, or any of the surrounding counties in Texas, including Montgomery, Fort Bend, Waller, Liberty or Brazoria, call the Law Office of James G. Sullivan & Associates for a free consultation at 281-546-6428 about your firearm or weapon charges.
+If you are accused of committing a firearm or weapon offense in Harris County or Fort Bend County, call the Law Office of James G. Sullivan & Associates for a free consultation at 281-546-6428 about your firearm or weapon charges.
 Sullivan knows the law and will make every effort to achieve the best outcome for your situation.

 Our law firm defends clients charged with crimes in district courts and county criminal courts, including domestic violence (assault of a family member), drug possession or drug delivery, violent crimes, and juvenile delinquency.